-Any 'external' financial or capital contributions from parties outside of the NEM should be netted off the costs of the option in undertaking the NPV assessment.
+Any 'external' financial or capital contributions, including the present value of any concessional financing that will be shared with customers, from parties outside of the NEM should be netted off the costs of the option in undertaking the NPV assessment.
 This includes any funding from governments, or other external parties (eg, ARENA).